admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

 <h2 class="display-4">Notes</h2>

-- The fist boot will take a few minutes to prepare
+- The first boot will take a few minutes to prepare

 <h2 class="display-4">Walkthrough</h2>